dbatesx/CRDiff/README.md

 * Uncheck "Always ask before opening this file" and
 * press "Run"

-If when CRDiff.exe is run you don't see a valid CR Version displayed, you may need to install the Crystal Reports Runtime, in the Crystal Reports Runtime folder.
+If when CRDiff.exe is run with no parameters, you don't see a valid CR Version displayed, you may need to install the Crystal Reports Runtime, available in the Crystal Reports Runtime folder.

 # Usage:
   - CRDiff.exe DiffAppPath ReportFilename1 ReportFilename2